HomeDirectoriesThe ROI of Business Listings: Can Directories Really Bring You Business?

 • Response time commitment (“We respond within 2 hours”)

-Conversion Rates from Directories
+Conversion rates from directories

-Let’s dissect a conversion funnel:
+Let’s look at a conversion funnel:

 Stage 1: Impression to Click (10-15% typical)